 Action Name: Flood Damage Prevention Ordinance Update Lead Agency: Floodplain Administrator Supporting Agencies: Code Enforcement, Town Board, NFIP State Coordinator, FEMA Regional Office, Yates County Hazards of Concern: Flood Description of the Problem: The current flood damage prevention ordinance for the Town does not require the minimum freeboard set by NYSDEC in 2007.
 While the existing ordinance may be compliant with NFIP requirements, State requirements which exceed NFIP requirements must be adhered to.
 Description of the Solution: The Town will work with Yates County and NYSDEC to ensure its Flood Damage Prevention Ordinance is updated to adhere to NYS requirements.
 After obtaining the appropriate review and concurrence by the NFIP State Coordinator and the FEMA Regional Office, the Town will update and adopt the Flood Damage Prevention Ordinance.
 Estimated Cost: Low Potential Funding Sources: Municipal Budget Implementation Timeline: 2 years Goals Met: 1, 2, 3, 4, 5 Benefits: The updated ordinance will improve floodplain management, meet NFIP and State requirements, and increase resilience of new and substantially improved structures in the floodplain.
 Impact on Socially Vulnerable Populations: This action will ensure all new construction will include the state freeboard requirement and protect socially vulnerable populations from flood impacts.
 Impact on Future Development: The action will result in stronger reg future development in the Special Flo ulation of construction standards for ood Hazard Area.
-Impact on Critical Facilities/Lifelines: Critical facilities and lifelines located be required to meet the requirement in the Special Flood Hazard Area will s set forth in the ordinance.
+Impact on Critical Facilities/Lifelines: Critical facilities and lifelines located be required to meet the requirement in the Special Flood Hazard Area will as set forth in the ordinance.
 Impact on Capabilities: This action will improve floodplair better outlining of responsibilities an n management capabilities through d administrative procedures.
-Climate Change Considerations: The updated ordinance includes the State's higher standards that are in place to address heightened flood risk due to climate change such as those for floodway rise and mandatory freeboard.
+Climate Change Considerations: State's higher standards that are in k due to climate change such as those board.
 Mitigation Category Local Plans and Regulations (LPR) CRS Category Preventative Measures (PR) Priority High Alternatives Action Evaluation No action Problem persist Update with 1ft freeboard Not consistent with state requirements.
 Leave NFIP Would remove Town capabilities